Lying, victim-blaming, obstructing justice–it appears that any tactic is perfectly acceptable in the defense of the Church of Scientology.

 Heart of Darkness (Part II)

-In the ten years since losing my son Kyle, I’ve never been able to understand the unfeeling behavior of Kyle’s biological father, Tom Brennan.
+In the eleven years since losing my son Kyle, I’ve never been able to understand the unfeeling behavior of Kyle’s biological father, Tom Brennan.
 His lack of caring—along with his seeming lack of emotion—went far beyond the boundaries of normalcy.
 The core of one’s humanity, in my opinion, is not difficult to define: It includes the ability to reason, to decipher between right and wrong, compassion toward others, and of course emotion and the ability to express it.

-In the first few days following Kyle’s death, Tom Brennan’s indifference—his detached state of being—were obvious to family members.
+In the first few days following Kyle’s death, Tom Brennan’s indifference—his detached state of being—was obvious to family members.
 His inhumanity was “chilling and unnerving.”
 Within hours of Kyle’s death, Kyle’s step-brother Scott contacted Tom Brennan by phone.
 Scott wanted to understand what had gone so horribly wrong in the last days of his younger brother’s life.
 (Remember, we’d been told by the medical examiner’s office that Kyle had committed suicide.)

 Why had this forward-looking twenty-year-old taken his own life?
 Scott was immediately taken aback by how his step-father came across.
 Expecting him to be shaken, engulfed with grief, Scott was shocked when Tom Brennan answered the phone in a celebratory mood. “[W]hen I called him . . .” stated Scott in his deposition, “he thought I was a different person. . . .
 When Tom picked up, he said ‘hey, Scott, how’s it going, what’s going on, buddy?’”
 Evidently, when Brennan realized which Scott he had on the phone—his step-son and not some everyday acquaintance—“[h]is voice became somber. . . .”
-Scott explained how this “threw” him at first, “because it sounded like he had won the lottery, and I just couldn’t figure [it] out . . . of course I was grief stricken at the time.”
+Scott explained how this “threw” him at first, “because it sounded like he had won the lottery, and I just couldn’t figure [it] out . . . of course I was grief-stricken at the time.”
 “He told me at least twice,” said Scott, “that he didn’t understand how it could happen, that he hadn’t pushed or talked about Scientology with Kyle and that Scientology didn’t have anything to do with it [Kyle’s death].
 It struck me as being very odd because it [Scientology] was the furthest thing from my mind, and I had never brought it up.
 I didn’t bring it up, and he kept injecting it [Scientology] into the conversation.”

 It was so soon after the death of his only son, and yet Tom Brennan, an employee of the mega-wealthy Church of Scientology, had already returned to work.
 (It’s important to note that Tom Brennan lied repeatedly in this conversation.
 He had indeed “talked about Scientology” with his son, and he had indeed “pushed” Scientology on him.